 Tennis players have more than just their elbow to worry about.
 Tennis can often affect several parts of the moving body.

 Shoulder pain can be caused by a number of ailments, but the most common is rotator cuff injury.
-Serving is largely responsible for shoulder pain; using correct service motion is less likely to cause shoulder problems.
+Serving is largely responsible for shoulder pain.
+Using the correct service motion is less likely to cause shoulder problems.
 Learning proper serving mechanics from a qualified instructor can help you avoid doing any damage to your shoulder.
 Also, before you sign up for tennis lessons, strengthen your rotator cuff muscles off the court.
 A few simple exercises with light weights, cords, or resistance bands will go a long way in helping you protect your shoulder.

 Tennis players often experience low back pain.
-Back injury can come from the twisting and rotating when trying to hit the ball.
+Back injury can come from twisting and rotating when trying to hit the ball.
 The hyperextension of the back during a serve is also a time when the back can be injured.
-The repetitive action can put considerable stress on the muscles, ligaments and tendons around the spine.
+The repetitive action can put considerable stress on the muscles, ligaments, and tendons around the spine.
 Also, the discs in the back can be damaged.

-During your serve, it is important to keep your stomach muscle flexed, while bending at the knees.
+During your serve, it is important to keep your stomach muscle flexed while bending at the knees.
 Do not arch your back very much during the serve.
 Proper form will help prevent your back from injury.
 While you workout your rotator cuff muscles, add some exercises to strengthen your core and back.

 The key to avoiding ankle sprain is to keep the muscles well-balanced, strong, and flexible.
+Balance exercises can also help.
 Take some time to warm up before playing tennis.
 Look around the surface to see if it is even and there are not any places where you can trip or twist your ankle.
 Wearing proper footwear is important.
 Make sure you have sneakers that are approriate for tennis and fit you well.
 If you feel pain or fatigue, slow down your pace, or stop completely.
 Remember to gradually build intensity to prevent overuse.

 A common knee injury in tennis is a meniscal tear.
 Basically, it is torn cartilage in your knee resulting in pain.
 You can reduce your chances of knee injury by taking the time to strengthen and stretch the muscles around the knee, like the quadriceps or hamstrings.
 Exercises that focus on the hips and knee joint will also help.